wave2future/lucastizma_helpers/README.markdown

 If a particular view has only one or two UI objects that can become the first responder (e.g., UITextField), then it's not too troublesome to manually resign all of them.
 However, in the case where you either have too many objects to manage or, worse, you have to deal with dynamically generated objects, it's much easier to do the following:

-	- ( BOOL )textFieldShouldReturn:( UITextField * )textField
+	- ( void )someActionOccurred
     {
-	    // Want to hide the keyboard now that the user is done...
+	    // Want to hide the keyboard if it's being displayed...
 	    // 'self' is of type STViewController

 	    [ self dismissKeyboard ];